 This is not an associate-staffed engagement.
 The team that runs your readiness is the team that has run real deployments, and the fee is credited against any production deployment you sign with us in the following year.

-Every engagement is led by an Aktus partner with prior experience as a controller, tax partner, or senior allocator.
+Every engagement is led by an Aktus partner with prior experience as a controller, tax partner, insurance investment lead, or senior allocator.
 They are supported by a research engineer who has shipped production workers, and a deployment lead who has run them at SOC 2 Type II.

 The engagement runs inside your perimeter.
-We do not take your LPAs, GLs, or partner data out of your environment.
+We do not take your source documents, ledgers, or client data out of your environment.
 Working sessions are conducted under your standard NDA and SOC 2 controls.

-A fully-written report your CIO, CFO, or board can read and act on.
+A fully-written report your leadership or board can read and act on.
 Sized, sequenced, and vendor-agnostic.

 A quarter-by-quarter sequencing recommendation across your top three opportunities, including dependencies and risks.